 Some chiropractors dedicate their practices exclusively to finding and removing subluxations.
 But in addition to using manual adaptations, most chiropractors offer other treatment modalities such as the following:

-Additionally, many chiropractors have much postgraduate training and become board certified in some specific areas of interest such as:
+Additionally, many chiropractors have much postgraduate training and become board certified in some specific areas of interest, such as:

 Back sprains/ strains the tight bands of tissue that hold bones become torn or overstretched.
 Thus injuries happen.
 Strains involve a muscle or a tendon.
-Either one can occur when you lift too much weight, play with a strenuous sport, or even bend or twist improperly during the day.
+Either one can occur when you lift too much weight, play a strenuous sport, or even bend or twist improperly during the day.
 The pain may be aching, burning, stabbing, tingling, sharp, or dull.

-Cervicogenic headaches caused by known neck pain.
-The pain from this type of a headache is usually felt and/or behind the eyes, in the temples, in the back of the head.
+Cervicogenic headaches are caused by known neck pain.
+The pain from this type of headache is usually felt and/or behind the eyes, in the temples, in the back of the head.
 A headache may be confused for migraines or cluster headaches.

-Degenerative disc disease (DDD) associated with aging, happens as we age.
+Degenerative disc disease (DDD) associated with aging happens as we age.
 The spinal discs break down because of strain, overuse, and misuse.
 Pillow-like cushions between your vertebrae can degenerate.
 The spinal discs may lose shock absorption, elasticity, and flexibility.
 They become thinner as they dehydrate.

 A herniated disc usually occurs in the neck or low back.
 A herniated disc can lead to pain once the outer ring (annulus) or internal matter (nucleus pulposus) presses on a nearby nerve root.

 Myofascial pain is a chronic pain illness where pressure on sensitive points in your muscles–known as trigger points–can cause deep, aching pain in seemingly unrelated parts of your body.
 It is called referred pain.
 Sometimes myofascial pain feels like a “knot” in your muscle and happens after repetitive use.